cloudblog004/fantasticfoodies/content/en/posts/628-easiest-way-to-make-homemade-efo-riro-vegetable-soup.md

 1. Finally, add your smoked fish and stir gently.
 Food is ready!
 1. Ready to serve and ENJOY!

 Believe me, this step make the utmost.
-Today I made Efo Riro which is one of my favorite vegetable soups. &#34;Efo riro&#34; is a Yoruba word which simply means &#34;Vegetable soup&#34; and it&#39;s enjoyed by many.
+Today I made Efo Riro which is one of my favorite vegetable soups. *Efo riro* is a Yoruba word which simply means *Vegetable soup* and it&#39;s enjoyed by many.
 This is because it&#39;s really versatile and could be eaten with meals such as Rice, Yam and any type of Swallow.
 When I got to the market to buy the.
 See recipes for Eforiro, EFO-RIRO SOUP, Efo riro soup with semo too.

 So that's going to wrap it up with this exceptional food efo riro (vegetable soup) recipe.
 Thank you very much for your time.
 I am confident you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!